 The story of a dog called faithful

-€5 for Katheti members, unemployment card holders and participants of the seminar “From the tribes of the world to our ‘tribe'”.
+€5 for Katheti members, unemployment card holders, children up to 12 years old and participants of the seminar “From the tribes of the world to our ‘tribe'”.

 About the play